Physical: Willett Drive and 19th Street

 Laramie, WY 82071

-UW competes in several national competitions for excellence in trial advocacy, environmental law, energy law, appellate advocacy, international appellate advocacy, and client counseling.
-These competitions provide students an excellent opportunity to develop and be recognized for outstanding skills as individuals and as members of a team.
+University of Wyoming College of Law students may compete in several local law school competitions for the right to represent the college at the regional and national levels.
+These competitions provide students an opportunity to develop practical skills and be recognized for their excellence as individuals and as members of a team.

 Faculty Adviser, Professor Debora Person